ARDG-NRAO/libra-containers/README.md

 singularity run --nv --app roadrunner my_container_folder
 ```
 Would let you run and interact with the application as if it were natively run on your machine while being deployed from within the container.
 Other such apps will be made available in this manner going forward.

+## CUDA Versions and Compatibility

+The version of cuda and the corresponding versions of drivers needed to run the conainers is available [here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html).
+We have tested and support cuda toolkit verions 11.1 and beyond where the nvidia graphics driver version is >=450.80.02.
+There toolkit version is specified on the name of each .def file in the repo.
+Please choose the one appropriate for your graphics card.